Federal Direct Stafford Loans (Subsidized and Unsubsidized)

 Graduate PLUS Loan

 Graduate students matriculated in a program leading to a Master’s or Doctorate degree are eligible to apply for the federal Graduate PLUS loan.
-The Graduate PLUS Loan is a credit based, fixed interest rate student loan funded through the United States government that provides assistance for graduate and professional degree students.
+The Graduate PLUS Loan is a credit based, fixed interest rate student loan funded through the federal government.
 Students may borrow up to the cost of their education minus any other financial aid and must be enrolled at least half-time (4.5 or more credits for graduate.).
 Students must be credit worthy to be eligible and the FAFSA application is required.

 Federal Perkins Loan

 The Federal Perkins Loan is administered by the University.
-Depending on funding available, loan amounts range from $600 - $1,200 per academic year.
+Depending on availability of funding, loan amounts range from $600 - $1,200 per academic year.
 Priority is given to students who file their FAFSA before the April 17 deadline.
-The Perkins Loan carries an interest rate of 5 percent.
+The Perkins Loan has an interest rate of 5 percent.
 Repayment begins nine months after you graduate, leave school, or drop below half-time enrollment status.
 This is a need-based loan.

 Parent PLUS Loan